 Aetna is a health insurance company that covers nearly 39 million people in the United States.
 Aetna offers a variety of health insurance plans, Medicaid and Medicare coverage, and behavioral and medical management programs.1, 2 Many may wonder what aspects of substance abuse treatment Aetna insurance covers.
-This page will help you understand how to use your Aetna insurance plans to access detox and rehab services for drug and alcohol addiction.
+This page will help you understand how to use your Aetna insurance plans for rehab and how to find rehab centers that accept Aetna insurance.

 Aetna offers a variety of health insurance plans.3 These include Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Point of Service Plans (POS), and Exclusive Provider Organizations (EPOs).